gozred/python-in2xl/README.rst

    print(wb.wb_state) # Returns the visibility status of all worksheets print(ws.state) # Returns the visibility status of the current worksheet

-   ws.state = 0 # Sets the visibility status to visible
+   ws.state = 0 # Sets the visibility status to 'visible'.
-   ws.state = 1 # Sets the visibility status to hidden.
+   ws.state = 1 # Sets the visibility status to 'hidden'.
 User can make this worksheet visible again out of Excel via "Unhide". ws.state = 2 # Sets the visibility status to 'veryHidden'.
-User can't make this worksheet visible again out of Excel via "Unhide".
+Worksheet is not visible under "Unhide" in Excel.

 Planned further functions
 """""""""""""""""""""